MIROC-DOC/model_description/draft/d.3-hori.md

-The formula is expressed as To evaluate by replacing the integral with a sum, we use the Gauss trapezoidal formula for the $\lambda$ integral and the Gauss-Legendre integral formula for the $\mu$ integral. $\mu_j$ is the Gauss latitude and $w_j$ is the Gauss load.
-Also, $\lambda_i$ is a grid of evenly spaced Gauss loads.
+The formula is expressed as To evaluate by replacing the integral with a sum, we use the Gauss trapezoidal formula for the $\lambda$ integral and the Gauss-Legendre integral formula for the $\mu$ integral. $\mu_j$ is the Gauss latitude and $w_j$ is the Gaussian weights.
+Also, $\lambda_i$ is a grid of evenly spaced Gaussian weights.

-Using spectral expansion, the grid point values of the terms containing the derivatives can be calculated as follows.
+Using spectral harmonics transformation, the grid point values of the terms containing the derivatives can be calculated as follows.

 $$
         \left(  \frac{\partial X}{\partial \lambda} \right)_{ij}